Whistleblower talked to school evaluators and lost her job, lawsuit says

-A former Hancock County Schools administrator has filed a whistleblower lawsuit claiming her contract wasn’t renewed because she voiced concerns about board of education members.
+A former Hancock County school administrator has filed a whistleblower lawsuit, claiming that her contract wasn’t renewed because she voiced concerns about school board members.

-The suit filed Friday by Susie Jones, the school district’s former curriculum director, names the Hancock County School District and Superintendent Charles Culver as defendants.
+The suit filed May 12 by Susie Jones, the school district’s former curriculum director, names the Hancock County school district and Superintendent Charles Culver as defendants.

 An attorney representing the school district declined comment Wednesday, saying he had not seen the lawsuit.
 A phone message left for Culver was not returned.

-The Georgia Board of Education was notified in August 2015 that the Hancock County School District had been placed under review by AdvancED, a school accreditation agency, and by the Southern Association of Colleges and Schools Council on Accreditation and School Improvement, also known as SACS.
+The Georgia Board of Education was notified in August 2015 that the Hancock County school district had been placed under review by AdvancED, a school accreditation agency, and by the Southern Association of Colleges and Schools Council on Accreditation and School Improvement, also known as SACS.

-Poor reviews from AdvancED, a school accreditation agency, led to the school district being placed on probationary status — the last step before losing accreditation.
+Poor reviews from AdvancED led to the school district being placed on probationary status — the last step before losing accreditation.

 AdvancED findings dating to 2015 include improper board operation and failure to follow good policies on hiring and firing.